35K

 Best TimeRound of Year

-Can you experience the majesty of Mt Everest in comfort, without enduring days of exhausting trekking?
-Yes, it is possible to witness the top of the world, yet you need not trek at all.
+Can you experience the majesty of Mt Everest in comfort?
+Can you enjoy that moment without enduring days of exhausting trekking?
+It is not impossible.
+You can see the top of the world comfortably and without trekking

-In addition, safety is the most important consideration on the Everest helicopter tour.
-Therefore, the flights are operated by trained and experienced pilots using helicopters that are engineered to perform effectively at high altitudes.
+Safety is another important consideration on the Everest helicopter tour.
+The flights are operated by trained and experienced pilots.
+They use helicopters engineered to perform effectively at high altitudes.

-Whether it is your solo adventure, a family journey, or a friends’ getaway, the Everest Base Camp Helicopter tour offers a premium experience at high altitude.
+Whether it is your solo adventure, a family journey or a friends’ getaway, the Everest Base Camp Helicopter tour offers a premium experience.

 Highlights of Everest Base Camp Helicopter Tour

-• Chance to experience breathtaking sights of Everest Base Camp and Kala Patthar all in one day
+• Chance to experience sights of Everest Base Camp and Kala Patthar all in one day

 • Option to avoid trekking that spans weeks and enjoy a mix of luxury and adventure

-• Choose to either enjoy a flyover or land at Kala Patthar for an up-close look at Everest
+• Choose to either enjoy a flyover or land at Kala Patthar to look at Everest from closer view

-• Epic aerial views of Everest, Lhotse, Ama Dablam, the Khumbu Glacier, Tengboche Monastery, and Namche Bazaar.
+• Aerial views of Everest, Lhotse, Ama Dablam, the Khumbu Glacier, Tengboche Monastery and Namche Bazaar

-• Delightful breakfast with a stunning view at Hotel Everest View
+• Delightful breakfast at Hotel Everest View accompanied by mountains

 • Safe tour with skilled and experienced pilots, who specialize in mountain flights